feludwig/pgsql-omt-schema/README.md

 This downloads a 800MB zip of lowzoom Natural Earth data, extracts, converts and imports it into the database.
-It creates static tables `ne_10m_*`,`ne_50m_*`,`ne_110m_*` for various layers at low zooms, like oceans for `water` or country+province boundaries for `boundary`.
+It creates static tables `ne_10m_*`,`ne_50m_*`,`ne_110m_*` for various layers at low zooms, like oceans for layer `water` or country+province boundaries for layer `boundary`.

 ### Create the SQL functions